Samsenthil5/WowRecipe-ios/README.md

 # WowRecipe
 Wom Recipe is iOS Native application supports both iPhone and iPad.
 It will helps to search user's favorite recipe and showing them in list and details view.
-Application minimum target version is iOS 13.1 and above.
+Application minimum target version is iOS 13.1 and above test.

 # Screenshots